a-lone-walker/ESP32_OTA_using_WebServer/README.md

 ---

-# How Arduino OTA Works
+# How Web OTA Works

 ```text
                 USB Upload (Only Once)